Equinox4/Equinox4/README.md

 ## Welcome to my git 👋

-I'm a software developer 🖥️ interested in camels 🐫 and elePHPants 🐘.
+I'm a software developer 🖥️ interested in dromedaries 🐪 and elePHPants 🐘.

-I also quite like snakes 🐍 but I prefer camels.
+I also quite like snakes 🐍 but I prefer dromedaries.

 My favorite drink is a blue cup of coffee 🍵 with red steam.

 Aside from animals and drinks, I really enjoy looking at the sky and seeing the stars ✨.

+#Perl, #PHP, #Python